zowe/zowe.github.io/security.md

 * Without unnecessary delay the report is [analyzed](#Analysis-And-Assessment).

 <!-- **IMPORTANT:**  Please do not file a public issue [disclosing vulnerabilities](#Security-issues-disclosure) as this may be misused by violent attackers. -->
-    Note: We encourage the reporters to work with the Security Workgroup team to resolve the issue before going publicly with it.
+    Note 1: We encourage the reporters to work with the Security Workgroup team to resolve the issue before going publicly with it.

+    Note 2: Security vulnerabilities identified through own testing or reported by community members, and which don't yet have assigned a CVE, are reported by the Zowe Security Workgroup to a CVE Numbering Authorityu (CNA).

 ## Analysis and assessment
 <!--